AlexYFM/FA22-ECE445-Hearing-Alarm/notebooks/alex/media/README.md

 VID_20221030_153623.mp4 -- Verifying that basic programming worked.
 Basic blinker code.

 VID_20221030_212021.mp4 -- Getting USB communication from the chip to my laptop working.
+Warning: video has sound coming from music I was listening to.

 IMG_20221106_111339.jpg -- View of the development board with LED on.